Skip to content

 Shell Integration

 The shell hook is optional.
-Without it, aisw use still writes live tool credential files and updates ~/.aisw/config.json.
-The hook adds one capability: applying the emitted environment variable exports (CLAUDE_CONFIG_DIR, CODEX_HOME) into the current shell session.
+Without it, aisw use and aisw context use still write live tool credential files and update ~/.aisw/config.json.
+The hook adds two capabilities:

 Add to ~/.zshrc: